ZoeLawson/mcc_tools_tech/Week06-LightweightMarkup/Homework/lisa_fleischmann_week6_homework/lisa_fleischmann_week6_homework_part2.md

 | **Date and Time** | <Enter date and time> |
 | **Presentation Due** | <Enter due date for presentation> |

 * When you receive all these details back, enter the Acme Engineer Academy session basic information into the calendar excel file.

-**1. Send Save-The-Date invitation to presenters and virtual team program lead.**
+4. Send Save-The-Date invitation to presenters and virtual team program lead.
 * Send the Save-The-Date invitation from the Virtual Team mailbox.
 	- **To Section:** Presenters, assistant with Q&A, and virtual team program lead
 	- **Subject:** Presenter's 411: Acme Engineer Academy Virtual Team Knowledge Transfer:<Title of the Session>